Dara Norman: Diversity, equity, and inclusion work

-Norman is recognized as a leader in diversity, equity, and inclusion, serving as the Association of Universities for Research in Astronomy Diversity Advocate at NOAO.
+Norman is recognized as a leader in workforce development, including diversity, equity, and inclusion, serving as the Association of Universities for Research in Astronomy Diversity Advocate at NOAO.
 In this role, she works on establishing and implementing recruitment and retention initiatives for minorities and women in astronomy.
-She also serves as a member of the American Astronomical Society's Committee on the Status of Minorities in Astronomy.
+She also served as a member of the American Astronomical Society's Committee on the Status of Minorities in Astronomy.
 She has served as an expert panelist in a number of National Academy of Sciences studies, which have culminated in the Academies' 2013 report on advancing women of color in academia and a 2018 report on sexual harassment in the sciences.
-Her advocacy efforts around inclusion focus on two areas of access: (1) access to sitting on advisory committees and leadership boards, ensuring that these groups are representative of the communities they seek to serve, and (2) access to large datasets, ensuring that the requisite training and infrastructure is available.
+Her advocacy efforts around inclusion focus on two areas of access: (1) broad access to sitting on advisory committees and leadership boards, ensuring that these groups are representative of the communities they seek to serve, and (2) access to large datasets, ensuring that the requisite training and infrastructure is available.
 In order to address the latter, she and her colleagues have advocated for making coding and development training widely available across the astronomy and astrophysics workforce, regardless of academic affiliation or career stage.
 She has noted that data access is becoming a prerequisite for telescope access, which is an essential component in advancing astronomers' research and careers.